programming-notes/active-record-intro-has-many-association-challenge/README.md

 - `tenley.save`

-  As when we shoveled an unsaved `Rating` into `tenley`'s ratings collection, when we call save here on `tenley`, `tenley`'s ratings are also saved.
+  When we call save here on `tenley`, `tenley`'s newly built rating was also saved.

 - `tenley.ratings.where(cuteness: 10)`